phonegap/phonegap-plugin-push/docs/PAYLOAD.md

 ## Sound

-In order for your notification to play a custom sound you will need to add the files to root of your iOS project.
+In order for your notification to play a custom sound, you will need to add the files to root of your iOS project.
 The files must be in the proper format.
 See the [Local and Remote Notification Programming Guide](https://developer.apple.com/library/content/documentation/NetworkingInternet/Conceptual/RemoteNotificationsPG/SupportingNotificationsinYourApp.html#//apple_ref/doc/uid/TP40008194-CH4-SW10) for more info on proper file formats and how to convert existing sound files.

 Then send the follow JSON from APNS: